Shreemahor/GPT-On-Wheels/README.md

 ### 4. Outcome

 This folder has videos and images of the prototype performing and the AI responses.
 It has all of the final output of the prototype.
+I managed to get this one video above in this README, by resizing and compressing it but the other videos in Outcome are longer and cannot be viewed in github (download).

 Check the folders in that order.